+Has your oral health gotten to the point that you’re embarrassed about going to the dentist?
 You’re not alone.
-Up to 20% of people avoid going to the dentist because of anxiety, sometimes because of embarrassment about the condition of their mouth.
+Up to 20 percent of people avoid going to the dentist because of anxiety, sometimes because they’re embarrassed about the condition of their mouth.

 Reality: A dentist generally sees 8-12 patients every day, which adds up to thousands of patient visits every year.
 Many of those patients come in because of problems like decay, chipped teeth, and gum disease.
 Your teeth are like many others the dentist sees, and the dentist’s job is to keep teeth healthy and fix any issues they might find.